MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 For example, if you’re tracking all six document statuses and you’ve printed the picking ticket for the items on a fulfillment order, the current document status is 2.
 To advance the document status to Status 3, you can choose Confirm \>\>Pick in the Sales Transaction Entry window.

 You also can advance the status of one or more documents in the Sales Bulk Confirmation window.
-For more information, refer to *Advancing the document status of one or more fulfillment orders* on page 194.
+For more information, refer to *Advancing the document status of one or more fulfillment orders*.

 ### Setting up fulfillment workflow for sales

 If you’re using sales fulfillment workflow, use the Sales Fulfillment Order/Invoice

 Setup window to activate workflow for sales.
 Use the Sales Fulfillment Document Workflow Setup window to select the workflow statuses to track for a fulfillment order/invoice type ID with the Enable Fulfillment Workflow option marked.
 You must mark Status 6 and at least one other status to track workflow information.
-For more information, refer to *Sales fulfillment workflow overview* on page 45.
+For more information, refer to *Sales fulfillment workflow overview*.

 #### To set up fulfillment workflow for sales